 After I Apply, What Should I Expect Next?

 OGC staff will review your application for the qualification criteria outlined above.
-The highest rated applicants will be contacted by the end of October for in-person interviews at the NRC Headquarters.
-Typically, interviews take place in November, and final selections occur by the end of December.
+The highest rated applicants will be contacted in October for in-person interviews at the NRC Headquarters.
+Typically, interviews take place in October, and final selections occur in November.
 Selectees begin work around Labor Day of the following year, pending their successful completion of the security clearance process.